 Legal

-AI-assisted contract review, drafting, negotiation, and risk analysis
+AI-assisted contract review, redlining, negotiation, and risk analysis

-Use AI to review agreements against predefined checklists, playbooks, and guardrails; flag multiple clause and risk deviations in both standard and non-standard contracts; surface relevant precedent, prior agreements, fallback positions, and business context during redline review; prepare draft redlines and negotiation responses; and extract key terms or risks across a contract portfolio โ€” accelerating legal review while keeping humans in control of all risk decisions.
+Use AI to review, draft, and negotiate agreements against predefined checklists, legal playbooks, custom skills, MCPs, and other guardrails; flag clause and risk deviations in both standard and non-standard contracts; surface relevant precedent, prior agreements, fallback positions, and business context during review; answer contract questions with grounded citations; prepare draft redlines and negotiation responses; apply structured tracked changes inside Microsoft Word and other drafting tools; detect missing clauses and structural inconsistencies; support collaboration in shared review workspaces; compare versions; and extract key terms or risks across a contract portfolio โ€” accelerating legal review while keeping humans in control of all risk decisions.

 Why the human is still essential here

 A human legal expert must define the review framework, acceptable standards, guardrails, and business priorities, and remains responsible for legal interpretation, negotiation tradeoffs, final edits, and risk sign-off.
-AI surfaces issues, context, and proposed language but does not render legal advice or make judgment calls.
+AI surfaces issues, context, proposed language, and draft redlines but does not render legal advice or make judgment calls.

 How people use this